aldec/TySOM-M-MPFS250T-REV2/BSP/README.md

 ## Introduction <a name="introduction"/>
 [TySOM-M-MPFS250T](https://www.aldec.com/en/products/emulation/tysom_boards/polarfire_microchip/tysom_m) is Aldec board based on PolarFire SoC MPFS250T-ES, the first SoC FPGA with 64-bit RISC-V multi-core microprocessor subsystem.
 There are a few steps that needs to be done to boot Linux on the board:
 1. Bitfile generation using Libero SoC with FPGA and microprocessor subsystem configuration.
-This repository contains two microprocessor subsystem configurations in mss directory.
-One is for the design which uses eMMC memory, second is for the design which uses SD Card.
-In the designs/libero2021.1/reference_design directory there are files to generate two versions of reference design for TySOM-M-MPFS250T using Libero ( with eMMC and with SD Card ).
+In the designs/libero2021.1/reference_design directory there are files to generate reference design for TySOM-M-MPFS250T using Libero ( with SD Card ).
 2. Building Hart Software Services baremetal application for TySOM-M-MPFS250T.
 Aldec delivers a patch for official HSS repository which adds TySOM-M-MPFS250T support.
 HSS is the baremetal application which is zero stage boot loader (ZSBL) in this flow.
 3. Linux OS